aishyv/darshini-names/README.md

 # What's in a name?
 A whole category of restaurants

-## Analysis of the names of darshini-type restaurants in Bangalore
+## Analysis of names of darshini-type restaurants in Bangalore

 This is my submission for the 2023 Lede Program's second project.